 - Shredded lettuce

-I love how my family GOES TO TOWN when I make this, and to be honest, IT’S JUST TOO EASY!
+I love how my family GOES TO TOWN when I make this, and to be honest, it’s such an easy and frugal meal that I make it all the time!

-We’ve also had these served as a side dish next to chicken and spinach enchiladas, migas, scrambled eggs, quesadillas and pretty much any other Mexican-inspired meal.
+We’ve also had these black beans served as a side dish next to Chicken and Spinach Enchiladas, Migas, Scrambled Eggs, quesadillas, stuffed inside burritos, and pretty much any other Mexican-inspired meal.

 - Slow Cooker Mexican Potato Soup